tzanis-anevlavis/cis2m/paper-archive/ACC21/README.md

-# A simple hierarchy for computing controlled invariant sets
+# An enhanced hierarchy for (robust) controlled invariance

 The provided code computes a hierarchy of Controlled Invariant Sets of a Polyhedron for the class of Controllable Discrete-time Linear Systems.
 It is an implementation in MATLAB of the algorithm proposed in: